amogusmonk/autocompletion/README.md

 - Search: returns the node if found; returns none otherwise
 - Basic AVL tree functions: height, balance factor, rotations, and insertion
 - Prefix search: helper for autocomplete; identifies the first node that matches the prefix
-- Word collection: returns a list of words (not the node object) that have the prefix
+- Word collection: helper for autocomplete; returns a list of words (not the node object) that have the prefix
 - Autocomplete: calls prefix search, check if it's none, then calls word collection to return list of words with prefix

 Main: